chanzuckerberg/sci-components/README.md

    }
    ```

-1. To style a sub-component of a `czif` component, typically we export the sub-component for the call site to import and style via `styled`, and then you will be able to pass back the styled sub-component to the `czif` component through prop
+1. To style a sub-component of a `czifui` component, typically we export the sub-component for the call site to import and style via `styled`, and then you will be able to pass back the styled sub-component to the `czifui` component through prop

    For example, `ComplexFilter` exports `ComplexFilterInputDropdown` sub-component, so if you want to style it, you can do the following: